Rocket engine: Principle of operation

 Rocket engines produce thrust by the expulsion of an exhaust fluid that has been accelerated to high speed through a propelling nozzle.
 The fluid is usually a gas created by high pressure (10 to 300 bar) combustion of solid or liquid propellants, consisting of fuel and oxidiser components, within a combustion chamber.
-As the gases expand through the nozzle, they are accelerated to very high (supersonic) speed, and the reaction to this pushes the engine in the opposite direction.
-Combustion is most frequently used for practical rockets, as the laws of thermodynamics (specifically Carnot's theorem) dictate that high temperatures and pressures are desirable for the best thermal efficiency.
-Nuclear thermal rockets are capable of higher efficiencies, but currently have environmental problems which preclude their routine use in the Earth's atmosphere and cislunar space.
+As the gases expand through the nozzle, they are accelerated to very high (supersonic) speed, and the reaction to this pushes the vehicle (rocket) in the opposite direction.
+Combustion is most frequently used for practical rockets, as the laws of thermodynamics (more specifically Carnot's theorem) dictate that high temperatures and pressures are desirable for the best thermal efficiency.
+Nuclear thermal rockets are capable of higher efficiencies, but have low thrust, thanks to the low mass of the propellants used, and also have environmental problems which preclude their routine use in the Earth's atmosphere and cislunar space.

-For model rocketry, an available alternative to combustion is the water rocket pressurized by compressed air, carbon dioxide, nitrogen, or any other readily available, inert gas.
+For model rocketry, an available alternative to combustion is a water rocket pressurized by compressed air, carbon dioxide, nitrogen, or any other readily available, inert gas.